Get Rewarded! We will reward you with up to €50 credit on your account for every tutorial that you write and we publish!

 Step 2 - Create or copy SSH public key to the clevis-server (Optional)

-In order to log into the server remotely via an SSH-Key we need to deposite the SSH-Key before the installation.
+In order to log into the server remotely via an SSH key, we need to deposit the SSH key before the installation.
 If you do not have such a key, you need to generate one.

-For example to generate a ed25519 SSH key run:
+For example to generate an ed25519 SSH key run:

 user@client:~$ ssh-keygen -t ed25519

-Copy the public key to the rescue system, e.g. using scp:
+Copy the public key to the rescue system of the clevis server, e.g. using scp:

 user@client:~$ scp ~/.ssh/id_ed25519.pub root@<clevis-server>:/tmp/authorized_keys